oliverturner/portify/README.md

-# Portify
+# Portify v2.0

 ## What is this?
-[Portify](https://www.portify.rocks) is an app that adds links to your Spotify playlists to help you buy the music you love.
+[Portify v1](https://www.portify.rocks) is an app that adds links to your Spotify playlists to help you buy the music you love.

-This repo is a pure JS rewrite of the app's back-end.
-Details of its migration from TypeScript can be read [here](docs/background.md).
+Portify v2.0 is a pure JS rewrite of the app's back-end.
+The background to and reasons for its migration from TypeScript can be read [here](docs/background.md).

 The front end will be redeveloped in Svelte Kit as soon as it's officially released 😀